feelware/vault/source-material/misc/ics-bomb-lab.md

 > [!NOTE] findings
 > - input is of the form `123456` (no spaces)
-> - chars are taken from input string using `rax` as index
-> - least-significant 4-bit number of input chars are used to index weird string (`maduiersnfotvbyl`), these chars are put in the stack
+> - least significant digit of input chars are used to index into some weird string (`maduiersnfotvbyl`)

 ```
 00 01 02 03 04 05 06 07
-31 .. .. .. .. .. .. .. // input
+31 .. .. .. .. .. .. ..  // input chars

 08 09 0a 0b 0c 0d 0e 0f
 .. .. .. .. .. .. .. ..

 10 11 12 13 14 15 16 17
-.. .. .. .. .. .. .. ..
+61 .. .. .. .. .. .. ..  // weird chars

 18 19 1a 1b 1c 1d 1e 1f
 00 a6 1f 89 3c e9 c8 fe  // canary